 Instructions

-- Place milk in a small saucepan and bring to a simmer.
-Remove from the heat, stir in the butter and sugar and let cool.
-Dissolve yeast in warm water and let sit until foamy.
+- Place the milk in a small saucepan and bring it just to a simmer.
+Remove from the heat, stir in the butter and sugar, and let the mixture cool slightly.

-- Combine milk mixture, garlic, eggs, yeast, salt, and ½ of the flour in a mixer with the dough attachment and mix until smooth.
-Add the remaining flour, ½ cup at a time, and stir until a smooth ball forms.
+- In the bowl of a stand mixer fitted with a dough hook, combine the milk mixture, garlic, eggs, yeast mixture, salt, and half of the flour.
+Mix until smooth.
+Add the remaining flour, ยฝ cup at a time, and mix until a smooth dough forms.

 Notes